ashish-reddy-20-08/Test/README.md

 - It can present data in a way that is suitable for data analysis via its Series and DataFrame data structures.
 - The package contains multiple methods for convenient data filtering.
 - Pandas has a variety of utilities to perform Input/Output operations in a seamless manner.

+## Cons of the Pandas Library:

+1. A complex syntax which is not always in line with Python
+2. Learning curve
+3. Poor documentation
+4. Poor 3D matrix compatibility